 A mathematics content course for prospective elementary school teachers.
 Topics include problem solving, numeration systems, real numbers, and elementary number theory.
 Calculators, computers, and manipulatives are used in the course.
-Prerequisite: Math 103
+Prerequisite: Individual institution discretion.
+Upon completion of the course the learner will be able to:

 - 1. Students will understand the content of elementary school mathematics as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with problem solving and its applications as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with numeration systems and their applications as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with real numbers as evidenced by classroom activities and objective tests - 5.
-Students will be able to work with elementary number theory as evidenced by classroom activities and objective tests

-6. The application of calculators and manipulatives will be stressed in the course, and their use is expected in the course
+Students will be able to work with elementary number theory as evidenced by classroom activities and objective tests - 6.
+The application of calculators and manipulatives will be stressed in the course, and their use is expected in the course